-II-B-17: Congestion Management Strategies
+II-B-17: Congestion Management Process

 The MPO will continue staffing the Congestion Management Process Stakeholders Group.
-The Congestion Management Stakeholders group will continue to monitor the adopted Congestion Management Process, and will update the process as necessary.
+The Congestion Management Process Stakeholders Group will continue to monitor the adopted Congestion Management Process, and will update the process as necessary.
 Data collection and analysis in support of the process will continue.
 This data will help the MPO develop strategies to address and manage congestion in accordance with the adopted Congestion Management Plan by increasing transportation system supply, reducing demand by application of alternative mode solutions, and transportation system management strategies.
 Project priorities for implementing the Congestion Management Process will be developed for implementation through the TIP, MTP, CTP, CMAQ or other programs.
+The Congestion Management Process also incorporates Incident Management and an Incident Management Subcommittee to address incident response and traffic control measures along the region's freeway/interstate system.